Freethought in the Long Nineteenth Century: New Perspectives

 'Freethought in the Long Nineteenth Century: New Perspectives' is intended to be an in-person conference held on Queen Mary University of London's Mile End campus (pandemic restrictions dependant).

 There will be a nominal fee to attend (c.£10).
-Some fee waivers and travel bursaries will be available for unwaged, precarious, and student attendees.
-Further details to be confirmed spring 2022.
+Registration details to be confirmed spring 2022.

 This conference is is funded by the Leverhulme Trust and organised in partnership with the International Society for Historians of Atheism, Secularism and Humanism and Humanists UK.